 - Large, clear KPIs at the top

-- Color coding (green = good, red = problem)
+- Colour coding (green = good, red = problem)

 - Trend indicators (up/down arrows)